How to Obtain a Police Report and Court Records?

 Are Police Reports Public?

-Police reports are usually public records because law enforcement is supported by tax funds.
+Police reports are usually public records and can be obtained online because law enforcement is supported by tax funds.
 Exceptions to the rule include those records that involve juveniles, ongoing investigations, records that include sensitive personal information such as medical records, social security numbers, or information about victims of sexual or domestic abuse.
 Arrest records, including mug shots, are becoming more difficult to access by the public as well because some jurisdictions consider them sensitive information that should not be released unless a conviction has resulted.
 Individuals who have had minor convictions sealed or expunged may also seek to have arrest records suppressed.

 Incident reports are easier to access by the public because these documents are considered the official record and are often required for things like medical coverage and insurance claims.
 Incident reports describe how altercations have occurred, including auto accidents, assaults, burglaries, larceny, and other police-involved situations.